Petit St. Vincent Private Island

-Privately owned 115-acre islet rimmed by coral reefs and white-sand beaches.
-The 22 individual oceanview stone cottages and villas provide overhead fans, A/C units, louvered windows, spacious shower-only baths, living rooms and wood-tone lanais with hammocks.
+This privately owned 115-acre islet is rimmed by coral reefs and white-sand beaches.
+The 22 freestanding oceanview stone cottages and villas provide overhead fans, air-conditioning units, louvered windows, spacious shower-only baths, living rooms and wood-tone lanais with hammocks but lack in-room phones, televisions and Wi-Fi.
+One of the property’s many unique features is that cottage service can be ordered by hoisting a signal flag.
 Request unit 1, 2 or 22 for maximum privacy and views, or 6, 7 or 8 for the best beachfront location.
-No room phones, internet or TVs; cottage service can be ordered by hoisting a signal flag.
-Wi-Fi in reception area only.
-Hillside pavilion houses an open-air lounge and restaurant; also beachside bar-restaurant, wine cellar, hilltop spa and yoga pavilions.
-Dive center by Jean-Michel Cousteau, son of the legendary filmmaker Jacques-Yves Cousteau, staffed with resident naturalists and marine biologists; snorkeling, fishing, day sails and tennis.
-Closed August to October.
+The property encompasses an open-air restaurant in a hillside pavilion, plus a casual beachside bar, a Balinese spa and a dive center created by Jean-Michel Cousteau and staffed with resident naturalists and marine biologists.
+The hotel is closed every August to October.

 Read the full review from our editors.

 Glorious natural setting; unsurpassed sense of privacy; the new spa.

 The lack of Wi-Fi in the cottages.
 The new beach bar and beachside restaurant are open to the public, which may not prove to be a good idea.

 The Tobago Cays, with some of the best snorkeling in the Caribbean, are within easy reach.